indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 * very big commit but a short commit message

 All of them would receive a high ranking in [the commit messages hall of shame](http://www.codelord.net/2015/03/16/bad-commit-messages-hall-of-shame/ "Bad Commit Messages Hall of Shame").
-They're vague and don't say anything about why the particular change was introduced.
+For the most part, they're vague and don't say anything about why the particular change was introduced.
 Looking at them now, they're almost as good as having no commit messages at all.
 To understand what's wrong, let's turn our attention to what to look for in a good commit message.

-## The story of a good commit message
+## Understanding good commit messages

 To understand how to write a good commit message, let's put ourselves in the place of a maintainer or a future developer of the project.
 After all, we should write commit messages not for our pleasure but